-The highest concentration of unpaved streets is in the Southwest Neighborhoods, Inc. (SWNI) coalition area, in which 4.8% of the streets are unpaved versus a citywide average of 2.8%.
-The highest concentration is in the Far Southwest neighborhood of Southwest Portland in which 13.8% of the streets are unpaved.
+The highest concentration of unpaved streets is in the Southwest Portland district coalition area, in which 4.8% of the streets are unpaved versus a citywide average of 2.7%.
+The highest concentration is in the Far Southwest neighborhood of Southwest Portland in which 13.9% of the streets are unpaved.
 The lowest concentration of unpaved streets is in the Northeast Coalition of Neighborhoods (NECN) area, in which just 0.6% of the streets are unpaved.
-Centerline miles of unpaved streets have been reduced gradually over time from 60.5 centerline miles in 2009 to 55.7 centerline miles in 2015, representing a 6.6% decrease in five years despite the lack of a broad-based funding source to pave unpaved streets.
+Centerline miles of unpaved streets have been reduced gradually over time from 60.5 centerline miles in 2009 to 55.5 centerline miles in 2021, representing an 8.3% decrease in 12 years despite the lack of a broad-based funding source to pave unpaved streets.

 LIDs are also used to reconstruct streets which have pavement with gravel shoulders and no curbs or sidewalks.
 Many of these streets meet neighboring property owners' needs and have pavement surfaces in relatively good condition.
 However, the initial construction of some of these streets was of such poor quality that over time their pavement surface became difficult to distinguish from an unpaved street.
 The lack of a stormwater management system is also an issue on some of these streets, even when the pavement is in relatively good condition.

 Paved Streets without Curbs